 Purpose of Sales Content — to support conversations with a specific account, buying individual or group.

 Conversations ARE content.
-Situation-ready sales information is essential to help sales people prepare for conversations, to support the delivery of live conversations, and to deliver relevant support after conversations.
+Situation-specific sales information is essential to help sales people prepare for conversations, to support the delivery of live conversations, and to deliver relevant support after conversations.